OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-074.md

 ## Psalm 74:11

-> Why do You withdraw Your hand, even Your right hand?
+> Why do You hold back Your hand, even Your right hand?
-> Extend it from Your chest and destroy them!
+> Release it from Your bosom and bring justice!

 ---